 The footboard can be built into the frame, as well.
 Some beds only have headboards and no footboards.
 Those who are taller than average may not prefer a bed with a footboard.
 The footboard is decorative and functional as it prevents bedding from sliding off the bottom of the bed.

 This refers to a bed that is made of a headboard, footboard and side rails.
-The headboard and footboard are the four legs that support the bed.
+The four legs that support the bed are n the headboard and footboard.
 Hook-on side rails connect the two large pieces with special hooks that slide into place to build the bed.

 Canopy and Posters